-Neale Richardson was named Head Coach of Bobcat Baseball in July 2014.
+Neale Richardson is entering his fourth year as head coach of Bobcat Baseball.
 Richardson holds a Masters degree in Educational Administration from Lindenwood University and a Bachelors and Masters degree in Education/Physical Education from Missouri State University.

-Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is excited about leading the Bobcats.
+Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is honored to lead the Bobcats.
 He states, “I know College of the Ozarks well and the reputation of Hard Work U. I feel that I am a perfect fit for what College of the Ozarks represents.
 I have strong Christian values and believe that hard work and character are what define a person.
 I have based my entire career on these beliefs.”

 The College looks forward to a successful year ahead for the Bobcats under Richardson’s leadership.

 Justin McMillin is in his third year as Assistant Baseball Coach at College of the Ozarks.
 Coach McMillin brings both high school and collegiate experience to the position and continues to make a positive impact on the Bobcats’ pitching staff.
 He has a long history with Head Coach Neale Richardson, having played for Richardson at Hillcrest High School in the late 1980’s.